Contradictory indicators, inside and outside of retirement plans

 But the overall numbers were still troublesome, with many millions of Americans having suffered from either the virus itself or from being furloughed or laid off.

-The CARES Act offers several lifelines to help people make it through the financial pain of the pandemic, including through their retirement plans.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act offers several lifelines to help people make it through the financial pain of the pandemic, including through their retirement plans.
 When we look at the actions being taken by our retirement plan participants, we see some of the same trends that we find in the economy—some indicators of a return to normal, but also growth in the use of the CARES Act’s retirement plan provisions and a search for investment security.